fourtytoo/gtbot/README.md

 The code in this library has been derived from [google-translate.el](https://github.com/atykhonov/google-translate).
-I don't think that was the first library of this kind, nor the last one.
-It just was written in Emacs Lisp, which is to me less irritating than JavaScript.
+I don't think that was the first library of this kind, nor the last one, it just was written in Emacs Lisp, which is to me less irritating than JavaScript.
 Not much effort has been put into understanding the algorithm employed, beyond what could be obviously simplified.

 If you really are interested in this aspect I must warn you that the original code (google-translate.el) has little documentation and